dirge1/GSA_segmented/README.md

 # GSA_segmented
 This is the source code of the paper "Comparison of global sensitivity analysis methods for a fire spread model with a segmented characteristic".
 In this work, Sobol index, mutual information, delta index and PAWN index are compared.

+If you find the code useful, please give a star :)

 ## Ref

 Chen, Shi-Shun, and Xiao-Yang Li.
 "Comparison of global sensitivity analysis methods for a fire spread model with a segmented characteristic."
 Mathematics and Computers in Simulation 229 (2025): 304-318.